Ryana265/Manish_Malhotra_Portfolio/README.md

 # Manish Malhotra Portfolio Website

 This is my first portfolio website project!
-It's a showcase of the renowned designer Manish Malhotra, created to help me learn and practice basic HTML, CSS, and Bootstrap.
+It's a showcase of the renowned designer Manish Malhotra, created to help me learn and practice basic HTML and CSS.

 ## Technologies Used